-For an example of a Peregrine problem containing Remove Duplicated Solutions, run the LO_JointCost.gh file
+For an example of a Peregrine problem containing Remove Duplicated Solutions, run the LO\JointCost.gh file.

 Input / Output Description Default Value

 SolData (in) Optimization solution data.
 N/A

-SolData (in) Optimization solution data, with duplicates filtered out.
+SolData (out) Optimization solution data, with duplicates filtered out.
 N/A